Piglets (TV series)

 Piglets is a British comedy series set in a police training college.
 The first series was broadcast on ITV1 and streamed on ITVX on 20 July 2024.
-Later that year, it was renewed for a second series.
+Later that year, it was renewed for a second series, which broadcast on ITV2 and streamed on ITVX on 15 January 2026.

-Synopsis
+Premise

 Six new police recruits attend a fictional police training college.